EULIR/Brainfuck-interpreter/README.md

     IndexOutOfBoundError: Index out of bound: -1
     ```
 - Unclosed left or right bracket
 Brainfuck syntax would only allow left brackets and right brackets that appear in pairs.
+Following the Java convention, the index number reported in the Error information starts from 0.
     - code example
     ```brainfuck
     ++[+[++[>>+<